Regulatory hold points for facility refurbishments

 In 2018, the CNSC renewed the 10-year operating licence for the Bruce A and B nuclear generating stations, which authorized the licence holder, Bruce Power, to undertake the refurbishment – referred to as Major Component Replacement (MCR) outages – of 6 of the reactor units, starting with Unit 6 in 2020.

-Under licence condition 15.5 of the Bruce PROL (18.02/2028), Bruce Power is required to obtain authorization from the Commission to remove the pre-established regulatory hold points before proceeding to the next step in return-to-service activities.
-In support of this refurbishment project, the CNSC approved the deliverables and schedule for the activities needed to meet the prerequisites for releasing the hold points.
+Under licence condition 15.5 of the Bruce PROL (18.02/2028), Bruce Power is required to obtain approval from the Commission for the removal of the pre-established RHPs before proceeding to the next step in return-to-service activities.
+In support of this refurbishment project, the CNSC approved the deliverables and schedule for the activities needed to meet the prerequisites for releasing the RHPs.

 Figure 2 - Text version